 Unless you want to take the gamble of having to open it on a harried security check line, it’s best to leave the wrapping for once you’ve arrived.
-That’s because TSA might have to inspect—meaning unwrap—any gifts that come through the security line.
+That’s because TSA might have to inspect—meaning unwrap—any gifts (click here for purim gift baskets ideas) that come through the security line.
 Sad as that would be, it would be well within their right to do so.

 So as to not come off as Grinches, the TSA is trying to spread the word with a warning about wrapped presents via social media posts, including one on their Instagram.